edertone/TurboConnector/README.md

 # TurboConnector

-General purpose library to facilitate connection to remote locations and external APIS
+General purpose library to facilitate connection to remote locations and external public APIS